 9. Who can name an environmental group or environmentalist that is trying to teach people about climate change?

-Answers: Random Acts of Green, David Suzuki, Greenpeace, Rob Green, Trash is for Tossers, etc
+Answers: Random Acts of Green, David Suzuki, Greenpeace, Rob Greenfield, Trash is for Tossers (and so many more!)

 10. What’s something you are already doing to help the environment?
 What’s something new you can start doing today?